Studentidrettsforbundet/studentidrett-frontend/src/components/README.md

-components that are shared between multiple pages
+components that are shared between multiple pages, each directory contains styling for the individiual component